-- a) Does not interfere or contradict any of the illegal, offensive or other inappropriate activities; - b) Incurs minimal additional expense to Council; - c) Does not interfere with the operation of Council and does not take place during the official business of the Council e.g. during a Council meeting. - d) Interferes with the intended use of resources.
+- a) Is not illegal, offensive or an inappropriate use; - b) Incurs minimal additional expense to Council; - Does not interfere with the operation of Council and does not take place during the official business of the Council e.g. during a Council meeting. - d) Does not interfere with the intended use of resources.
 Such activities may include the downloading large amounts of data; - e) Will withstand public scrutiny and not bring an employee of the Council, a Councillor or Council into disrepute; - f) Any information created, transmitted or stored for personal purposes will not be the responsibility of the Council; and - g) Information resulting from personal usage may be subject to scrutiny and/or audit at any time.